 What's The Solution?

 Is it useful to hang onto the split attraction model?
 Does it enhance our understanding?
-Or does it just make things unnecessarily confusing?
+Or does it make things unnecessarily confusing?

-The split attraction model is simply a theory, which can be embraced or dismissed.
-It is one way of understanding attraction, but not the only way.
+In short, the split attraction model is a theory that can be embraced or dismissed.
+It's one way of understanding attraction, but not the only way.
 When it comes to accepting or rejecting this model, the choice is ultimately personal.